eduridden/canvaslms-theme-kidzone/README.md

 - Video background on login screen
 - Progress bar on dashboard cards *(still a work in progress)*
 - Vibrant colorful visual style
+- Use of Google webfonts (Lato and Lobster)

+**Important Note - This should be considered BETA code.
+Use at your own risk!**

 ## Screenshots
 [![Dashboard](/Screenshots/dashboard.png?raw=true)](Dashboard)